june-in-exile/zkWill/apps/frontend/README.md

 # Frontend Application

-React + TypeScript + Vite frontend for the Web3 Will System using a **hybrid architecture** that combines client-side wallet operations with server-side heavy computations.
+React + TypeScript + Vite frontend for the ZK Will System using a **hybrid architecture** that combines client-side wallet operations with server-side heavy computations.

 ## Architecture Overview (Hybrid Approach)